kizu/kizu.ru/src/posts/2013-01-17-restart/index.en.md

 As I already mentioned — right now there is only basement for the site that gives me an easy way to write a new article, change any previous one or just play with anything.
 Everything else is unfinished.

 Markup is in a state of an early prototype, there is almost nothing interesting here.
 Well, some nice touches are there hopefully, but they are covered with layers of trash.
 Bad selectors, no continuous code style (the styles are generated from Stylus actually), a lot of copy-and-pasting, extra code and other bad things.
 Don’t read my CSS.
-All the things that _are_ nice I’ll mention in all the new shiny posts, so you could just subscribe to the RSS or [follow updates in my twitter](@kizmarh).
+All the things that _are_ nice I’ll mention in all the new shiny posts, so you could just subscribe to the RSS or [follow updates in my mastodon](https://kizu.dev/@kizu).

 Design, on the other hand, is almost stable.
 Yeah, there would be changes and a lot of them, but the whole concept is there.